-The U-O Solution of the Braess Network with Added Link (Path) and Time-Varying Demands Solved as an Evolutionary Variational Inequality (Nagurney, Daniele, and Parkes, Computational Management Science (2007)).
+The U-O Solution of the Braess Network with Added Link (Path) and Time-Varying Demands Solved as an Evolutionary Variational Inequality (Nagurney, Daniele, and Parkes, Computational Management Science 4 (2007), pp 355-375).

 In Demand Regime I, Only the New Path is Used.
 In Demand Regime II, the travel demand lies in the range [2.58, 8.89], and the Addition of a New Link (Path) Makes Everyone Worse Off!